dushyant958/spam_classification-NLTK-ML-/README.md

 - **Text Preprocessing**: Utilizes NLTK for tokenization, removing stopwords, and stemming/lemmatization.
 - **Feature Extraction**: Implements both Bag of Words and TF-IDF vectorization.
 - **Model Training**: Uses Scikit-learn's `MultinomialNB` for Naive Bayes classification.
-- **Evaluation Metrics**: Accuracy, precision, recall, and F1-score calculated using Scikit-learn.
+- **Evaluation Metrics**: Accuracy score and classification report calculated using Scikit-learn.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.